FabricaIO/Docker-PlatformIO-Container/README.md

         with:
           args: run
 ```
-This will trigger a build with platformio-core on every push in every branch.
+This will trigger a build with platformio  on every push in every branch.

 ### Jenkins Pipeline
 Here is a very simple [Jenkins pipeline](https://www.jenkins.io/doc/book/pipeline/) example: